charliey2/spark-docs/includes/abbreviations.md

-*[Client Only]: This member can only be accessed on the client, attempting to access it on the server will error *[Server Only]: This member can only be accessed on the server, attempting to access it on the client will error
+*[Client Only]: This member can only be accessed on the client, attempting to access it on the server will error *[Server Only]: This member can only be accessed on the server, attempting to access it on the client will error *[Can Yield]: This member can yield the current thread